Summary

 Part IV of SL 2025-37 passes the Physician Assistant Interstate Licensure Compact (PA Compact).
 The PA Compact will offer an additional optional pathway for eligible physician assistants to obtain the privilege to practice in NC.
 The traditional pathway for licensure will still be available to all physician assistants.
 The PA Compact is not yet operational, and the effective date of this part of SL 2025-37 is deferred for nine months.
 For general information about the PA Compact, click here.

-Additional information specific to NC implementation of the PA Compact will be available closer to January 2026.
+Additional information specific to NC implementation of the PA Compact will be available at a later date.

 Physician Assistant Team Based Practice